 - Individuals who were diagnosed with mild, subclinical thyroid issues, and would rather try taking supplements than drugs

-- Those who believe an under or overactive thyroid may be responsible for symptoms including fatigue, weight gain, brain fog, and depression
+- Those who believe an under or overactive thyroid may be responsible for symptoms such as fatigue, weight gain, brain fog, and depression

 Thyroid Supplements vs Thyroid Drugs